osawa-naotaka/unisearch/README.en.md

 };
 ```

 index_class specifies the algorithm to be used for full-text search by class.
 Usually, the LinearIndex class is specified. contents specifies an array of JavaScript objects to be searched.
 The search is limited to the fields of this object that are either strings or arrays of strings.
-If there is an array field in between up to the string field, it is not included in the search even if the field is a string.
+If there is an array field in between up to the string field, it is not included in the search even if the field is a string. env specifies default options for indexing and searching.

 The return value of the function is the index created.
+If LinearIndex is specified in index_class, T becomes LinearIndexEntry and the return value of createIndex is UniIndex<SearchIndex<LinearIndexEntry>> | UniSearchError.
 If there is a problem with the specified contents or env, UniSearchError is returned.
 An error is generated if the specified field is missing when indexed.

 The result of the search is obtained as an array of ids.
 Additional strings belonging to the search object can also be returned as search results.
 For example, you can set the SLUG of an article to make it easier to use the search results.

-To include an arbitrary string field in the search results, specify a key field in the env argument of the createIndex function, where the key field is the path from the root of the object to the key field as a string separated by a dot.
-The following is an example of specifying slug as key in the following object configuration.
+To include an arbitrary string field in the search results, specify a key_field field in the env argument of the createIndex function, where the key_field field is the path from the root of the object to the key field as a string separated by a dot.
+The following is an example of specifying slug as key field in the following object configuration.

 ```
-const index = createIndex(LinearIndex, array_of_articles, {key: 'meta.slug'});
+const index = createIndex(LinearIndex, array_of_articles, {key_field: 'slug'});
 ```

 The index contains all text fields of a given standard object as is.
 The index size is roughly equal to the total size of the text to be searched. http protocol will probably use gzip compression, but if the total text size still exceeds 10Mbytes, it may be necessary to use Local Storage to store the index.
 It is also necessary to separate the index as a json file and dynamically fetch it at search time.